ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

  ![role-attached-to-ec2](https://github.com/ONOKANA8/SolarPanelsNasa/blob/airflowetl/images/update-role.png?raw=true)

 Now, your instance has full access to your Amazon S3 buckets.
-Your EC2 instance will be able to interact (write, read,...)
+Your EC2 instance will be able to interact (write, read,...).
 You will not need to create access key to connect with.

 So far so good!